 Lakes sampled in both 2007 and 2017

-At the national scale, resampled lakes became less hypereutrophic (-8.3%) and more mesotrophic (9%), while showing no significant change in oligotrophic and eutrophic lakes.
-Co-nutrient limited lakes followed the overall national pattern, with these lakes becoming less hypereutrophic (-10.4%) and more mesotrophic (14%) and there was not significant change in oligotrophic or eutrophic co-limited lakes.
-N-limited lakes only had a significant increase in shifting toward hypereutrophy (13.7%).
-P-limited lakes showed now significant change in mesotrophic state, but decreased in oligotrophic (-12.9%) and hypereutrophic (-23.9%) states and increased in eutrophic state (35%) (Figure 7).
+At the national scale, resampled lakes became less hypereutrophic (-8.3%) and more mesotrophic (9%), with no net change in oligotrophic and eutrophic lakes.
+However, at the national scale, changes in trophic state varied by nutrient limitation category (Figure 7).
+Co-nutrient limited lakes followed the overall national pattern, with these lakes becoming less hypereutrophic (-10.4%) and more mesotrophic (14%) with marginal changes in the percentage of oligotrophic or eutrophic co-limited lakes.
+The only substantial shift in trophic state of N-limited lakes only occurred with an increase in hypereutrophic systems (13.7%).
+P-limited lakes showed the most widespread changes in trophic state.
+Specifically, the percentage of oligotrophic and hypereutrophic lakes decreased (-12.9% and -23.9% respectively), while the percentage of eutrophic lakes increased by 35%.

 Full population of lakes